istio/istio.io/content/help/faq/security/enabling-disabling-mtls.md

 Starting with Istio 0.8, [authentication policy](/docs/concepts/security/authn-policy/) can be used to change mutual TLS setting at run time, without needing to reinstall Istio.

-Before 0.8, the most straightforward way to enable/disable mTLS is by entirely uninstalling and re-installing Istio.
+Before 0.8, the most straightforward way to enable/disable mutual TLS is by entirely uninstalling and re-installing Istio.

 If you are an advanced user and understand the risks you can also do the following: